Shin Ultraman: Plot

-Following the invasion of several kaiju in Japan, the Ministry establish the S-Class Species Suppression Protocol (SSSP) to eliminate further threats.
+Following the invasion of several kaiju in Japan, the government establish the S-Class Species Suppression Protocol (SSSP) to eliminate further threats.
 When the SSSP respond to an attack by an S-Class kaiju dubbed "Neronga", a silver giant extraterrestrial emerges from the sky and defeats Neronga.
 However, the incident leaves SSSP member Shinji Kaminaga injured while trying to save a lost child.
 Analyst Hiroko Asami is transferred from the Public Security Intelligence Agency to the SSSP and partnered with Kaminaga, who seemingly recovered from his injuries; Asami submits a report on the silver giant, dubbing it "Ultraman".
 The SSSP respond to another S-Class Species attack by a kaiju dubbed "Gabora".
 Unbeknownst to the SSSP, Kaminaga transforms into Ultraman, now adorning red and silver colors; he defeats Gabora before it could attack a nuclear waste storage facility.

-Another alien, named Zarab, makes contact with the SSSP, with the intention of establishing an accord with Japan’s Ministry.
+Another alien, named Zarab, makes contact with the SSSP, with the intention of establishing an accord with Japan's government.
 After Kaminaga learns of Zarab's true intentions to influence countries to destroy each other by triggering conflict, he is neutralized and kidnapped by Zarab.
-To discredit Ultraman, Zarab attacks parts of Japan disguised as Ultraman and leaks footage of Kaminaga’s transformation; resulting in an international manhunt.
+To discredit Ultraman, Zarab attacks parts of Japan disguised as Ultraman and leaks footage of Kaminaga's transformation; resulting in an international manhunt.
 Asami receives Kaminaga's transforming device, the Beta Capsule, for safekeeping from Zarab.
 Asami finds and frees Kaminaga but is captured by Zarab herself.
 Kaminaga retrieves the Beta Capsule and transforms into Ultraman, saves Asami, and exposes Zarab's disguise before defeating him.

 While Kaminaga goes into hiding, Asami is kidnapped and transformed into a mind-controlled giant by another alien, named Mefilas.
 Demonstrating good faith, he reverts Asami back to normal size using the Beta Box, a large variant of the Beta Capsule.
-Mefilas strikes a deal with the Ministry to supply them with the Beta Box for deterrent purposes in return for unconditional obedience.
+Mefilas strikes a deal with the government to supply them with the Beta Box for deterrent purposes in return for unconditional obedience.
 Kaminaga disagrees with Mefilas' plan and conspires with the SSSP to stop the exchange.
 They successfully hijack the Box and Ultraman engages Mefilas in combat.
 Mefilas rescinds his plans after noticing Ultraman's superior Zōffy observing their battle and warns Ultraman of a coming threat before departing Earth with the Box.